upb-lea/thesis_latex_template/README.md

 Run 'main.tex' using an LaTeX editor, e.g. TexStudio.

 ## Overleaf
-Create a new Project by importing the ZIP file from the release section!
+Create a new Project by importing the ZIP file from the GitHub release section (see right side on this page)!

 Set the main document :
 `Menu` -> `Main Document` -> `main.tex`